 But they shouldn’t.

 I’ve faced the feeling of an empty room many times since that rainy night in Soho.
 I’m now very grateful for that experience because I know what to do.

-When you find yourself in an empty room feeling rejected try to do what we did that night.
+When you find yourself in an empty room feeling rejected and like a failure try to do what we did that night.
 Stay in your pain.
 Just sit there and be quiet.
-If you can stay in the feeling of failure and rejection, if you can be still, all answers will be given to you.
+If you can stay in the feeling of failure and rejection, if you can be still, all answers will come to you.

 But if you rush out of the room, if you seek comfort, you will miss out.
-You will never learn.
+You will never learn that lesson.
 You will return to your comfort zone, you will return to your familiar domain.
-It's familiar and cosy for a reason - you already know everything.
-There's nothing to learn.
+It’s familiar and cosy for a reason – you already know everything.
+There’s nothing to learn.